 - By having a relationship with Isvara, which is based on faith, gratitude and love, the jivas can face the ups and downs of life with poise.
 The relationship will help them to be honest, compassionate, disciplined, unselfish, peaceful and happy even under extreme situations in life.
 With this equanimity and poise, the jivas will be able to learn from the various experiences, grow in wisdom and understand that they are not apart from Isvara.
 (12.13-12.20, 9.34, 12.6, 12.7) This relationship is called Bhakti.

 - To develop the relationship with Isvara, puja (worship) is a very effective exercise.
 Isvara can be worshiped as without form or through any form.
 It depends on the temperament of the worshiper.
 (12.2, 12.3, 12.4) The worship can be physical, verbal or mental.
 As Isvara is everywhere, knows the innermost thoughts and is compassionate, all that is needed is love and sincerity.
 (9.26) Isvara will know even if the jiva calls by any name.
 Isvara can be worshiped as male or female or neither or beyond.
 Isvara can be worshiped through any aspect of Nature, any of the devataas or any form.
 (11.5) Different forms of mental worship are called upaasana (meditation).
 Hinduism has developed a detailed system of preparations and procedures of meditation that is suitable to people of different temperaments.
 (6.10-6.28) Usage of images and other representations of Isvara helps to concentrate the mind and form a personal emotional relationship with Isvara.
 Stories of incarnations, saints and devotees, stories of divine personalities which incorporate various aspects of Isvara, allegories that help meditation on various qualities of Isvara and various legends help forming a personal relationship with Isvara.
-Any form of worship invoking an all-pervading, all-knowing and all-powerful entity is accepted as worship of Isvara.
+Any form of worship invoking an all-pervading, all-knowing, all-powerful and compassionate entity is accepted as worship of Isvara.
 (7.21, 7.22)

 - As Isvara is the whole of existence, anything that the jiva does is an offering to Isvara and any situation that the jiva faces in life is from Isvara only.
 Thus, every moment of life is an interaction with Isvara only.
 So, doing full justice to the current situation in which the jiva is placed by doing its duty as an offering to Isvara, is itself a form of worship of Isvara.
 (18.46, 9.27, 11.55) This is called Karma Yoga.